-Students, who ride a bike to school, should provide a padlock and always lock their bike in the bike rack.
+Students who ride a bike to school should provide a padlock and always lock their bike in the bike rack.
 Bikes should be registered and licensed for their protection.
-Bikes should always be walked across campus.
 Failure to follow this guideline may result in losing the privilege of bringing your bike to school.
 Be safe.